 Have full responsibility for Your account, and the credentials related to Your account, and ensure no unauthorised access to it

-Only connect to the platform if You are able to do so in accordance with the Data Protection Act
+Only connect to the platform if You are able to do so in accordance with Data Protection Legislation

 Have full responsibility for who You choose to share Your data with, and not connect to any third party applications unless satisfied with their terms and conditions, and the privacy policies which govern them

 Copy or share any of Our tools or content

 Use Our Intellectual Property (code, trademarks or other material) without Our consent

 Do anything which adversely affects the security of the Platform, for example infecting it with viruses, Trojan horses or other similar harmful components that could affect or delay delivery of our services

 Access, attempt to access, or inspect any data for which You do not have permission

 Process the data received from You for the purposes of education and school improvement only, and only for those purposes necessary to provide the service explicitly offered to You